lhhu1999/MdDTI/README.md

 # MdDTI

 Note that the input SMILES is unified using RDKit (by converting SMILES to a mol object using RDKit, and then converting the mol object back to unified SMILES).
+Make sure to use the same version of RDKit for both training and testing to avoid potential errors.

 ```python
 smiles = 'C1=COC(=C1)C(=O)C(=O)O'